 Look: 'olde' is in the name.
 If that doesn't convince you of its history, surely nothing will.
 Ye Olde Cheshire Cheese was originally built in 1538 but like much of the city, burnt down in the Great Fire.
 It was swiftly rebuilt in 1667.

-Our readers voted the Cheshire Cheese the best old London pub and its status as the populist choice is reflected in that it's always bustling (the cheap drink prices help too).
+Our readers voted the Cheshire Cheese the best old London pub.
+Its status as the populist choice is reflected in the ever-bustling atmosphere (the cheap drink prices help too).

 Ye Olde Cheshire Cheese, 154 Fleet Street, EC4A 2BU